 Campbell Institute uses education agents to assist us in recruiting students.
-We have agreements with all of our Education Agents that ensure that all agents act in an ethical and honest manner, in the best interests of our key target group, international students, and to ensure that the reputation of the Australian international education sector is upheld.

-A list of the education agents with whom we have an agreement is included on our website.
+We have agreements in place with Education Agents to ensure agents act in an ethical and honest manner, in the best interests of our international students, and to ensure that the reputation of the Australian international education sector is upheld.
+We will reach out to you as part of our agent monitoring process, to understand your experience and as an opportunity for feedback.
+A list of Campbell Institute education agents is available on our website.